 Applications for the M.A. in Art History are considered for both fall and spring starts.
 Priority application deadlines to be considered for scholarships, fellowships and assistantships are Feb.
 1 for a fall start date and Oct.
 1 for a spring start date.

 Applying to a program in the College of Visual Arts and Design is a two-part process.
-An applicant must apply to both the Toulouse School of Graduate Studies and to the Department of Art Education and Art History, as detailed in steps 1 and 2.
+An applicant must apply to both the Toulouse School of Graduate Studies and to the Department of Art History, as detailed in steps 1 and 2.

 Step 1: Apply to the Toulouse Graduate School

 - Submit an online application at ApplyTexas as soon as possible.